slsa-framework/slsa/docs/spec/v1.0/threats.md

 What follows is a comprehensive technical analysis of supply chain threats and their corresponding mitigations in SLSA.
-For an introduction to the supply chain threats that SLSA protects agains, see [Supply chain threats].
+For an introduction to the supply chain threats that SLSA protects against, see [Supply chain threats].

 The examples on this page are meant to: